jlsemi/smartsnmp/doc/how-to-write-mib-group.md

 In the group container, we can define four objects as mentioned in SNMP RFC:
 Scalar, Table, Entry and Variable.
-SmartSNMP also provides relevant constructor interfaces for each object.
+SmartSNMP also provides relevant constructor methods for each object.

 Variable Constructor
 --------------------

-The constructor interfaces of each group variable are defined in `init.lua`.
-The signature of each constructor indicates the ASN.1 tags and the read/write access permission of each mib variable.
-The arguments of the constructor are get/set methods of the value data set by users.
+The constructor methods of each group variable are defined in `init.lua`.
+The signature of each constructor indicates the ASN.1 tags and the read/write access permissions of each mib variable.
+The arguments of the constructor are get/set methods of the data value set by users since function is the first-class value in Lua.
 Before we start to write it, we shall require the `init.lua` to get access to these methods.

 Let us take `system.lua` as an example.
-In this file we have defined a table called 'sysGroup' representing the system mib group.
-In this group, we need to constructure a scalar variable named 'sysDesc' which can show the full name and version identification of the system hardware type, software OS and networking.
+In this file we have defined a Lua table called 'sysGroup' representing the system mib group.
+In this group, we need to constructure a scalar object named 'sysDesc' which can show the full name and version identification of the system hardware type, software OS and networking.
-So we can write the constructor like this.
+So we can write the variable constructor like this.

     local mib = require "smartsnmp"
     local sysDesc = 1